 This graduate-level course provides in-depth coverage of strategic thinking, strategic planning, and managing the strategic momentum.
 This course demonstrates how strategic managers can become strategic thinkers with the crucial skills to evaluate the changing environment, analyze data, question assumptions, and develop new ideas.
 Students will be introduced to methods to develop and document a plan of action through strategic planning and illustrate how, as managers attempt to carry out the strategic plan, they evaluate its success, learn more about what works, and incorporate new strategic thinking into future planning.
 Diverse strategic situations will be presented in case study format, which enhances the applicability of the concepts.3 Credits

 This practicum experience focuses on the analysis, synthesis, and application of principles and theories related to nursing administration and leadership.
 It is designed to provide the student with the opportunity to integrate theory in a context of the nurse executive’s role.
 During the precepted practicum experience, students observe, analyze, and participate in the role of the nurse executive in a designated health care delivery system.
 Experiences are designed and arranged by the student and approved by the faculty to provide executive level exposure to nursing administration operations and local business health policies and procedures.
-Within the asynchronous classroom environment, students will explore concepts pertinent to enactment the nurse executive role, with an emphasis on application of leadership/management theory, effective supervision, problem solving, organizational theory and structure, personnel and operations management, and communication This course requires 100 hours of practicum experience.
-PLEASE NOTE: Students cannot start this course before completing N550.3 Credits
+Within the asynchronous classroom environment, students will explore concepts pertinent to enactment the nurse executive role, with an emphasis on application of leadership/management theory, effective supervision, problem solving, organizational theory and structure, personnel and operations management, and communication.
+This course requires 40 hours of practicum experience.
+This course must be completed successfully before beginning N586AM.3 Credits

 The purpose of this individualized learning experience is to enable you to develop an original comprehensive nursing research project on a topic of professional or personal interest.
 This project-based course is intended to enable you to research, design and develop a substantial original applied project of your own authorship.
 This project is intended to encourage the application of theories, principles, and processes that you have studied in the Aspen graduate courses to an actual nursing related problem or issue of interest and relevance to you in your professional activities.
 PLEASE NOTE: Students cannot start the Capstone concurrently with the Practicum, as the Capstone is based upon the data collected from the Practicum.3 Credits